What is SSDMonitor.exe?

-Important: Some malware camouflages itself as SSDMonitor.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as SSDMonitor.exe.
 Therefore, you should check the SSDMonitor.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 Daniel (further information)